From Infinity to Four Dimensions: Higher Residue Pairings and Feynman Integrals: Introduction

 The main goal of this paper is to leverage this new understanding to other problems in scattering amplitudes.

-In particular, we focus on multi-loop Feynman integrals in $D=4{-}2\varepsilon$ space-time dimensions, as those have a known interpretation in the same geometric language \cite{Mastrolia:2018uzb}.
-The reason for employing dimensional regularization is that such integrals most often do not converge in strictly four dimensions.
+In particular, we focus on multi-loop Feynman integrals in $D=4{-}2\varepsilon$ space-time dimensions, as those have a known interpretation in the same geometric language \cite{Mastrolia:2018uzb}.\footnote{Another direction in which one can generalize this formalism is from ${\cal M}_{0,n} = \mathrm{G}(2,n)/\mathrm{T}^{n-1}$ to more general maximal torus quotients of Grassmannians, $\mathrm{G}(k,n)/\mathrm{T}^{n-1}$, as initiated recently in \cite{Cachazo:2019ngv}.} The reason for employing dimensional regularization is that such integrals most often do not converge in strictly four dimensions.
 They can be written as \be I = \int_{\Gamma} e^{\varepsilon W}\, {\varphi}_+, \ee where $\Gamma$ is some integration cycle and the potential $W$ is determined in terms of so-called Symanzik polynomials that specify the topology of a given graph $G$.
 In this case the role of $\tau$ is played by $\varepsilon$ and $M{=}{\cal M}_G$ is the moduli space of Riemannian metrics on $G$ with coordinates given by Schwinger parameters.

 Alternatively, Feynman integrals can be understood as sections of vector bundles over the kinematic space, defined by the solutions of the system of differential equations \be ({\cal D} - {\mathbf\Omega}\wedge ) \vec{I} = 0, \ee where ${\vec I}$ is a vector of integrals of the type \eqref{intro-I}, ${\cal D}$ is the differential on the kinematic space, and $\mathbf{\Omega}$ is a matrix-valued one-form, subject to integrability constraints, that needs to be determined.
 Together with boundary conditions, which we assume are known, \eqref{intro-DE} fully characterizes the behavior of Feynman integrals in a given family around $\varepsilon \to 0$.
 Thus the problem amounts to finding the matrix $\mathbf{\Omega}$.
 It was recently realised that fibers of the vector bundle can be described by the cohomology of $(\Omega^\bullet_M, d{+} \tau dW\wedge)$ and hence the entries of $\mathbf{\Omega}$ can be computed by the same intersection numbers \eqref{Kall} described above \cite{Mastrolia:2018uzb,Frellesvig:2019uqt}.